 Goku's defeat of Kid Buu using the Spirit Bomb was an awesome moment for everyone present (except Buu).
-Vegeta for coming up with the plan in the first place, him and Fat Buu for holding Kid Buu off while Goku prepare, Mr. Satan for also trying to keep Kid Buu busy, him, Vegeta and King Kai for getting everyone on Earth to cooperate, Number 17 for getting two non-cooperating guys to cooperate by threatening them with a shotgun (and then giving his own energy), and the man in orange himself for firing the Spirit Bomb.
+Vegeta for coming up with the plan in the first place, him and Fat Buu for holding Kid Buu off while Goku prepares, Mr. Satan for also trying to keep Kid Buu busy, him, Vegeta and King Kai for getting everyone on Earth to cooperate, Android 17 for getting two non-cooperating guys to cooperate by threatening them with a shotgun (and then giving his own energy), and the man in orange himself for firing the Spirit Bomb.
 Even the Namekians contribute by having Porunga restore Earth and it's population, and Goku's energy.
 And as Goku is making the final push, it's topped off by everyone cheering Goku on.

 One moment that is overlooked is in the very first episode of Dragon Ball.
 After Goku and Bulma first meet and go off to begin their quest, a Pterodactyl kidnaps Bulma.
 At this point, Goku does not know how to fly, and he even doesn't have the Nimbus yet.
 So what does he do?
 He uses Bulma's motorcycle to launch himself off a hill like a ramp in a similar way we saw a few minutes before, bashes the Pterodactyl's head with the Power Pole, and throws the Pole like a Javelin to pin Bulma safely on a cliff.
 This was just an early example of Goku's Determinator skill.
 No matter what happens, he will give it his all to keep his friends safe.
 (And pray to Kami if you get in his way as most of the examples on this page show.)